 If you are studying and supporting a family there are benefits that can help you with your income.
 For information on the Parent’s Learning Allowance and the Childcare Grant please go to the GOV.UK website.

 Find details of Junior Individual Savings accounts (ISA’s) on the GOV.UK website.

 If you use registered childcare such as a childminder or your child attends a registered nursery setting, you may be able to get help towards the cost of this childcare.
 See our article How to apply for free childcare or the GOV.UK website for more information.

 There are other family related benefits which you may be eligible for and details of these can be found on the government GOV.UK website.

-Dealing with finances can be a daunting task but there are organisation that can provide help and support.
-Vist our the council's website for further information.
+Dealing with finances can be a daunting task but there are organisations that can provide help and support.
+Vist the council's website for further information.

 Citizens Advice (formerly known as the Citizens Advice Bureau or CAB) offers free, independent and confidential advice.

 - Debt and money issues